gitxandert/ml-audio-feature-extractor/README.md

 ![GMM + BIC plot](media/cluster_plot.png)

 Users can force clustering for more noisy, high-level, and largely-populated sets of audio files.
-The plot below shows how 110 music files were forced into 17 distinct clusters.
+The plot below shows how 100 speech files were forced into 12 distinct clusters.

 ![Forced clustering plot](media/forced_clustering.png)